Ehsan-U/scrapy-patchright/README.md

 The default Scrapy memory usage extension (`scrapy.extensions.memusage.MemoryUsage`) does not include the memory used by Playwright because the browser is launched as a separate process.
-The scrapy-playwright package provides a replacement extension which also considers the memory used by Playwright.
+The scrapy-patchright package provides a replacement extension which also considers the memory used by Playwright.
 This extension needs the [`psutil`](https://pypi.org/project/psutil/) package to work.

 Update the [EXTENSIONS](https://docs.scrapy.org/en/latest/topics/settings.html#std-setting-EXTENSIONS)
-setting to disable the built-in Scrapy extension and replace it with the one from the scrapy-playwright package:
+setting to disable the built-in Scrapy extension and replace it with the one from the scrapy-patchright package:

 ```python
 # settings.py